 While the benefits are clear, the conversation around if AI should be used in healthcare must address the significant ethical and practical challenges.
 Building trust requires a commitment to fairness, security, and transparency.

 One of the most serious risks is algorithmic bias, where AI systems produce unfair outcomes for certain groups.
 This often happens when AI models learn from historical data that contains existing societal biases.
-A well known algorithm used for 200 million US patients was found to be racially biased, underestimating the health needs of Black patients because it used cost as a proxy for illness.
+A widely known algorithm used for 200 million US patients was found to be racially biased, underestimating the health needs of Black patients because it used cost as a proxy for illness.
 This kind of bias can worsen health disparities if not actively corrected.
 To promote equity, developers are now focused on diversifying training data and rigorously auditing algorithms to ensure they work fairly for everyone.

 For both patients and clinicians, “black box” AI is a major barrier to trust.
 Transparency means being open about how an AI system works, while explainability is the ability of an AI to provide a clear reason for its recommendation.
 A survey found that 65% of patients would be more comfortable with AI if their doctor explained how it was used in their care.
-Clinicians also need to understand why an AI flags a potential issue to confidently make a final decision.
+Clinicians also need clear usage boundaries and to understand why an AI flags a potential issue to confidently make a final decision.
 This is why leading AI systems are being designed with features that make their logic understandable, a crucial step for responsible adoption.

 Most experts agree that AI should augment, not replace, clinicians.
 Keeping a human in the loop is essential for patient safety.
 A doctor’s judgment is needed to catch AI errors or handle unique scenarios the AI wasn’t trained for.
 This collaborative model leverages AI’s analytical power while relying on the clinician’s experience and ethical judgment as a final safeguard.
 This approach is fundamental to answering how AI should be used in healthcare, with a focus on support rather than full autonomy.